nv-tlabs/ATISS/README.md

-As soon as you have installed all dependencies and have generated the preprocessed data, you can now start training new models from scratch, evaluate our pre-trained models and visualize the recovered primitives using one of our pre-trained models.
+As soon as you have installed all dependencies and have generated the preprocessed data, you can now start training new models from scratch, evaluate our pre-trained models and visualize the generated scenes using one of our pre-trained models.
 All scripts expect a path to a config file.
 In the `config` folder you can find the configuration files for the different room types.
 Make sure to change the `dataset_directory` argument to the path where you saved the